 If you’re a qualified midwife but you haven’t practiced for more than five years, this course will equip you with the theoretical knowledge relating to pregnancy, physiological birth and the postnatal period required to achieve the Competencies for Entry to the Register of Midwives by the Midwifery Council of New Zealand.

-If you’re a New Zealand midwife with an Annual Practicing Certificate (APC) and you want to update your knowledge, you may also complete this course as part of your recertification/elective education.
-The course has been approved by the Midwifery Council of New Zealand and has been allocated 20 points (for elective education).
+If you’re a New Zealand midwife with an Annual Practising Certificate (APC) and you want to update your knowledge, you may also complete this course as part of your recertification requirement.
+The course has been approved by the Midwifery Council as continuing midwifery education and is allocated 100 learning hours.